 Some Causes of Underweight Dogs

 Malnutrition develops when the dog is unable to acquire and consume necessary nutrients for its body.

 This problem might be caused by a variety of different issues, including a lack of food intake, due to internal health issues or other factors.
 Irrespective of the problem, a malnourished dog can face severe consequences if left untreated.

 What is the reason for the horrifying French Bulldogs breath combined with the loss of weight?
 It might be something they eat, yet there is a possibility that there will be an underlying medical condition that might require a trip to the vet for an examination.

 Below is a look at some of the most likely causes of canine halitosis combined with weight loss.

-Other symptoms include the sudden weight loss and increased appetite, as well as changes in behavior such as moodiness or apathy When something seems out of the normal-like this your Vet will check the blood and urine tests for confirmation.
+Other symptoms include sudden weight loss and increased appetite, as well as changes in behaviour such as moodiness or apathy When something seems out of the normal-like this your Vet will check the blood and urine tests for confirmation.

 Other symptoms include weight loss and appetite changes, mostly focused on drinking or urinating.
 Also, behavioral changes like lethargy or depression.

 If your Frenchie does not eat enough food, it will ultimately become undernourished.
 Although no owner would do this knowingly to their cherished Frenchie.
 (We hope).